-Women might not be the only ones who have biological clocks.
-While further research is needed, studies suggest that a man's age at the time of conception — also known as his paternal age — might pose health risks for his children.
+While further research is needed, studies suggest that a father's age at the time of conception (paternal age) might pose health risks for his children.

 - Miscarriage.
-Some research suggests that women who become pregnant by older men are at slightly higher risk of miscarriage.
+Some research suggests that advanced paternal age is associated with a slightly higher risk of miscarriage.

 - Birth defects.
-Although the overall risk is exceedingly low, older men are more likely to father babies who have certain rare birth defects — such as the bone growth disorder achondroplasia.
+Although the overall risk is exceedingly low, older men appear to be more likely to father babies who have certain rare birth defects — such as the bone growth disorder achondroplasia.

 - Schizophrenia.
-Children born to men 50 and older seem to be more likely to develop the brain disorder schizophrenia than children of men younger than 25.
+Children born to older men seem to be more likely than children of younger men to develop the brain disorder schizophrenia.

 Researchers believe that the increased risk of health conditions might be due to age-related genetic mutations in older men.
-Despite the increase in these risks, however, the overall risks remain small and less certain than those associated with advanced maternal age.
+Despite the increase in these risks, however, the overall risks remain small and less certain than those associated with being born to a woman over age 40.

 If you're older than 40 and you're considering fathering a baby or you're concerned about your reproductive health, consult your doctor.